Benefits of collaboration

 National MSO network

 Every MSO is expected to be an active member of the national network.
-This will involve attending the monthly MSO webinar and sharing resources thought to be of value to other MSOs.
+This involves attending the monthly MSO webinar and sharing resources thought to be of value to other MSOs.

 MSO webinar

-Participants are encouraged to actively participate in the monthly MSO webinar chat to share local experience, safety concerns and initiatives.
-MSOs are actively encouraged to present at the webinar and should contact the national MSO network lead to discuss.
+MSOs and their teams are invited to the monthly webinar and encouraged to engage actively in the webinar chat sharing local experiences, safety concerns and initiatives.
+They are also invited to present at the webinar and should contact the national MSO network lead via email on lnwh-tr.sps-mso@nhs.net to discuss opportunities.

-Dates of the webinar are found on the MSO workspace on Future NHS workspace.
+Dates of the webinar are found on the MSO workspace on Future NHS platform (login required).

 MSO workspace

 The network provides an information repository for sharing resources developed by MSOs which have the potential for being replicated or adapted for use in other organisations.
-The MSO workspace on Future NHS workspace has an area called ‘MSO resources for MSOs by MSOs’.
+The MSO workspace on Future NHS platform (login required) has an area called ‘MSO resources for MSOs by MSOs’.